alice-moradiya/IT-270-Chat-assignment/README.md

 # How to use

-Clone the repo to your local system and make sure the last three files named, chatapp.py, server.py and client.py are in the same folder and you can simple run it in any python IDEs.
+Clone the repo to your local system and make sure that the three files named, chatapp.py, server.py and client.py are in the same folder and you can simple run it in any python IDEs.
 Simpley open 'chatapp.py' and run it.